Cmwingo/BandTracker/README.md

 ## Description

 _This program will allow the user to enter in information about a venue.
-It will also allow the user to enter bands for that venue.
+It will also allow the user to associate venues with bands and vice versa.
 The user can edit the details of the venues as well as delete individual venues._

 ## Specs